How much will I need for a house deposit?

 What is my loan-to-value ratio?

 The more deposit you have saved, the lower your LVR will be.
-The LVR is worked out by dividing your deposit by the value of the home you wish to buy.
-For example if you have a deposit of $60,000 and want to buy a $600,000 home then your LVR is 90%.
-If you have a deposit of $150,000 for the same home, your LVR drops to 75% and you won’t have to pay LMI.
+The LVR is worked out by dividing your loan amount by the value of the home you wish to buy.
+Anything over 80% automatically puts you in Lenders Mortgage Insurance (LMI) territory.
+For example, if you want to buy a $600,000 home with a 10% deposit your LVR will be 90%.
+If you have a deposit of $150,000 for the same home, the loan amount will drop to $450,000 which in effect drops the LVR to 75% and means there is no LMI payable.

-The lower your LVR, the higher you are valued in the eye of the lender, meaning you may be eligible for a greater variety of home loan rates.
-The lower rate you pay on your home loan, the less interest you’ll pay back to the lender over time.
+The lower your LVR (under 80%), the higher you are valued in the eye of the lender, meaning you may be eligible for a greater variety of home loan rates.
+The lower the rate you pay on your home loan, the less interest you’ll pay back to the lender over time.

 What if I only have a 5% deposit?